12 New Rules for Dressing Your Bridesmaids

 Coordinate the Details

-If you’re having a variety of dresses meet up at the altar, hair and makeup can tie the looks together.
-Give your girls the same ruby-colored lipstick, as shown here, or ask that they all wear a relaxed chignon or other style.
+If you're having a variety of dresses meet up at the altar, hair and makeup can tie the looks together.
+Give your girls the same loose waves, as shown here, or red lip.

 Put Them in Prints